Student Life Counseling

 No-cost, professional, confidential counseling for Wabash College students and their dependents.
 Consultation for student organizations and student leaders.
-Consultants to faculty and staff on services, safety issues, and student's needs.
+Consultants to faculty and staff on general student mental health issues.

 We'll even see a student/student dependent anonymously the first appointment, to assess, educated them on their options and make referrals when appropriate.

 Open office hours - Monday through Thursday 11am-1pm.
-When students, faculty, or staff can contact the counselors in the office or on campus.
+When students/dependents can contact the counselors in the office or on campus.
 (Knock if we are otherwise engaged during this time, it is your time to drop in.)
 (Faculty /staff should use the Early Alert System for reporting student issues.)

 Regular counseling appointments are arranged with the counselors, outside Open Office Hours

 For students and their dependents to get objective, professional assistance for a broad range of issues.
 To help them manage the stress of college life and to promote healthy and effective life choices.